Marko Reikop

-Marko Reikop (born 19 June 1969 in Tallinn) is an Estonian TV host.
+Marko Reikop (born 19 June 1969 in Tallinn) is an Estonian television host.

-He graduated from the Tallinn University on bibliography and is employed by radio and TV channels of the Estonian Public Broadcasting since 1991.
+He graduated from Tallinn University, where he studied bibliography, and has been employed by radio and TV channels of Estonian Public Broadcasting since 1991.

-He has presented the Estonian national finals for Eurovision Song Contest and made a live commentary for the event.
-From 2009 and on, he presents the daily talk show Ringvaade together with Anu Välba (along with Grete Lõbu since autumn of 2013).
+He has presented the Estonian national finals for the Eurovision Song Contest and has provided live commentary for the latter through ETV.
+From 2009 and on, he has presented the daily talk show Ringvaade with Anu Välba (along with Grete Lõbu since autumn of 2013).

-In 2018, he was given Fifth Class of the Order of the White Star by the President of Estonia.
+In 2018, he received Fifth Class of the Order of the White Star from the President of Estonia.

 Reikop is openly gay.
-In September 2020, Reikop was the subject, along with Ringvaade cohost Grete Lõbu, of an anti-gay slur by Conservative People's Party of Estonia (EKRE) MP and Eesti Rahvusringhääling (ERR) board representative Urmas Reitelmann in a social media post, which caused a backlash by ERR supervisory board member Rein Veidemann and ERR board chair Erik Roose, with Veidemann calling for Reitelmann's removal from the board.
+In September 2020, Reikop, along with Ringvaade co-host Grete Lõbu, was the subject of an anti-gay slur by Conservative People's Party of Estonia (EKRE) MP and Eesti Rahvusringhääling (ERR) board representative Urmas Reitelmann in a social media post.
+The post caused backlash by ERR supervisory board member Rein Veidemann and ERR board chair Erik Roose, with Veidemann calling for Reitelmann's removal from the board.
 Reikop later stated that he considered filing a court action suit against Reitelmann.